zenml-io/blog.zenml.io/_posts/2022-02-02-zenhack-three-pointer-prediction.md

 # The Gameplan

-Before diving headfirst into this challenge, we got together as a team and brainstormed what our `zenhack` was going to be about.
-A `zenhack` is a small internal hackathon with the intention of taking an idea into production using zenml.
+Before diving headfirst into this challenge, we got together as a team and brainstormed what our ZenHack was going to be about.
+A ZenHack is a small internal hackathon with the intention of taking an idea into production using zenml.
 This serves a few purposes.
 For one, it gives us as the zenml team a direct insight into user experience.
 As such one of the side effects is a bouquet of fresh new user-stories, tasks and sometimes bugs to fix.
-Another benefit of our `zenhack` is to show off our newest features and how they can be assembled into a killer machine learning stack.
-For this `zenhack` specifically we had quite a few new features to showcase.
-Within this `zenhack` we wanted to show off how to use [evidently](https://evidentlyai.com/) for drift detection, [mlflow](https://mlflow.org/) for model tracking and [kubeflow pipelines](https://www.kubeflow.org/) for orchestration.
+Another benefit of our ZenHack is to show off our newest features and how they can be assembled into a killer machine learning stack.
+For this ZenHack specifically we had quite a few new features to showcase.
+Within this ZenHack we wanted to show off how to use [evidently](https://evidentlyai.com/) for drift detection, [mlflow](https://mlflow.org/) for model tracking and [kubeflow pipelines](https://www.kubeflow.org/) for orchestration.

 As we have some hardcore NBA fans on the team, the idea of creating a prediction bot for NBA matches came up.
 This idea caught on quickly and our minds started to put together the story that we wanted to explore.

 ## Step 1 - Analyze our Data